CSEP Certified Personal Trainer® (CSEP-CPT)

 How do I get certified?

-- Your college/university transcripts (to ensure you meet all the necessary core competency areas)
+- Official college/university transcripts (to ensure you meet all the necessary core competency areas)

-- submit 30 professional development credits (PDC) every two years (see the PDC chart).
-Members are encouraged to select quality professional development opportunities that will enhance their knowledge and expertise in the areas of health- related fitness applications for both apparently healthy populations.
+- Acquire 30 professional development credits (PDC) every two years (see the PDC chart).
+Members are encouraged to select quality professional development opportunities that will enhance their knowledge and expertise in the areas of health-related fitness applications for both apparently healthy populations.
 Please contact us if you are not sure about your next required PDC submission date.